-If you need to discuss issues not appropriate for the classroom and/or an email, we can arrange to talk by phone, over Zoom, or in person.
-Please send me an email asking for a meeting and we can set something up.
+Finally, if you need to discuss issues not appropriate for the classroom and/or an email, we can arrange to talk by phone, over Zoom, or in person.
+Send an email asking for a meeting and we can set something up.